afialova/PersonALL/README.md

-# PersonALL Project
 ## Czechitas Web Academy Project

-Welcome to the PersonALL project!
-This web application is the result of our journey through the Czechitas Web Academy, where we aimed to create a platform that fosters inclusivity, understanding, and community.
+This web application is the result of our journey through the Czechitas Web Academy.
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 ## Table of Contents